 - Get a bowl and mix two cups with warm water, one tablespoon of vinegar and dishwashing liquid.

-- Using a cotton cloth start applying the mixture on the stain while gently rubbing.
+- Using a cotton cloth start applying the mixture to the stain while gently rubbing.

 - Do it until the stain is all gone.